Equine drug testing: History

 The early history of horse doping is unclear, although according to Euripides (480-406 BC), some horses were fed human flesh to make them faster and more savage.
 However, during Roman times, the use of hydromel for chariot race horses was punished by crucifixion.
 The evolution of horse doping is less well known over the following millennia, but in 1666, the use of "exciting substances and methods" was prohibited at horse races in Worksop, England.
 In 1533, there were reports of a substance, probably related to arsenic, being used as a stimulant.
 After 1800 there is an uptick in the records of horses being prevented from competing (then called "stopped"), and in 1812 a stable boy was hung on Newmarket Heath for arsenic doping of a horse.
 In 1903, UK law prohibited horse doping and by 1912, saliva tests were introduced for horses which tested for alkaloids such as theobromine, caffeine, cocaine, morphine, and strychnine.
 In most major racing countries, positive results automatically disqualified horses.
 Doping took off, however, in the US in 1933 when pari-mutuel betting was legalized.
 Estimates suggest as many as 50% of horses were doped during this time, leading to a higher incidence of injuries caused by insensitivity to pain and lack of proper muscle coordination - the principal drugs of the era were cocaine, heroin, strychnine, and caffeine.
 In the later half of the 20th century, anti-doping efforts increased and became standardized by the FEI.
-A crackdown on horse doping in 2020 motivated congress to pass the first law establishing national regulations for the sport of horse racing.
-This law was Horseracing Safety and Integrity Act, which will also create a new enforcement agency to enforce the law.
+A crackdown on horse doping in 2020 motivated Congress to pass the first law establishing federal regulation of the sport of horse racing.
+This law created the Horseracing Integrity and Safety Authority to create and enforce safety and drug regulations.